dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   What we have at this stage:

-    If successful, at the end of stage, we have:
+    If the proposal is adopted successfully, at the end of this step, we have:

 |  Objects in an app subnet                                      | State                    |  Controlled by |